 Now we’re over 50.
 That magic number, the transition point, the summit before the descent.

-Because of these advancements in technology, we now have cutting edge information at our fingertips about health issues, weight loss, healthy eating, vitamin supplements, fitness, and personal development.
-We are also the benefactors of the New Science and New Thought movements, which encourage personal responsibility in our health and happiness.
+Because of these advancements in technology, we now have cutting-edge information at our fingertips about health issues, weight loss, healthy eating, vitamin supplements, fitness, and personal development.
+We are also the benefactors of the New Science and New Thought movements, which encourage personal responsibility for our health and happiness.